John Ferren: East Hampton

-Ferren, along with friend and fellow painter Willem de Kooning, purchased adjacent land and a house, to which he added a studio, from sculptor Wilfred Zogbaum in 1959.
+Ferren, along with friend and fellow painter Willem de Kooning, purchased adjacent land and a house, to which he added a studio, from sculptor Wilfrid Zogbaum in 1959.
 A few years after returning from Beirut, the Ferrens moved from New York City to live and paint full-time in East Hampton, however he also maintained a studio in New York at 147 Spring Street (sharing the building with Robert Wilson's Byrd Hoffman School of Byrds), as he was simultaneously a professor teaching color and painting, and serving as chairman of the art department for CUNY, Queens College.
 This was a very prolific period for them both, and the Ferren's remained active members of the East Hampton artist community, for the remainder of their lives.
 Both of their works can be seen as prominent parts of the Guild Hall Museum permanent collection[37], and on exhibit at the Smithsonian American Art Museum permanent collection, along with their son's Bran Ferren.

 Personal life

-His first marriage was in 1932 to Laure Ferren (née Ortiz de Zarate), the daughter of Manuel Ortiz de Zarate, and ended in divorce by 1938.
+His first marriage was in 1932 to Laure Lourié (née Ortíz de Zarate), a French costume designer, which ended in divorce by 1938.
 His second marriage was in 1941, to Inez Ferren (née Chatfield), and ended in divorce by 1948.

 While teaching at Brooklyn Museum Art School, he met Rae Tonkel, one of his students and an Impressionist painter.
 Ferren married Rae Ferren (née Tonkel) in 1949, when she was age 20 and he was age 44.
 Rae Ferren died on September 6, 2016.
 Their son, Bran Ferren, is a designer, technologist, inventor, and businessman.